 Donors

-It is a legislative requirement that both the donor and the recipient disclose a donation.
-The AEC will consider ways of displaying the donations that may aid in reducing any confusion.
-We are looking at how we properly match donations from donors and entities within compliance and system requirements.
+It is a legislative requirement that both the donor and the recipient disclose gifts exceeding the disclosure threshold.
+The AEC will consider ways of displaying the gifts that may aid in reducing any confusion.
+We are looking at how we properly match gifts from donors and entities within compliance and system requirements.
 There are strong privacy protections within the Commonwealth legislation that apply to the AEC and other Commonwealth bodies.
 We need to be careful about how we match donations.
-Our system may not be capable of doing this on 1 July 2026, but we will be looking to adapt it for future releases as we expand the IT-enabled parts of the funding and disclosure system.
+Our system may not be capable of doing this on 1 January 2027, but we will be looking to adapt it for future releases as we expand the IT-enabled parts of the funding and disclosure system.

 Donors